Make your cyber world more secure and

 The cyber community has never known more than we know today, nor has it had more funding and sophisticated technology.

 Yet, incidents and breaches continue.
-The harsh Cyber Forensics realities are that most incidents and breaches are self-inflicted.
+The harsh cyber forensics realities are that most incidents and breaches are self-inflicted.
 And state-sponsored attacks are more intense by rogue states and their proxies.

-In business terms, you lose customers, competitive edge, time to market, and most assuredly, suffer heavy costs and burnout.
 Mighty companies fall due to structural flaws and group think, as in Jim Collins’ “How the Mighty Fall.”
 They fail to quickly adapt proven methods and stay ahead of competitors.

 Cyber teams are also failing to adapt quickly and stay ahead of enemies.
-Bookkeeping style control structures were never relevant, structurally sound or reliable for cyber.
-And people, process and technology can be misapplied.
+Bookkeeping-style control structures were never relevant, structurally sound or reliable for cyber -- given the nature of the system in which cyber risk lives.

 How can this be?

-Yet it was another single piece of information that really hit us hard.
-After questioning audiences at conferences for over a decade, we found that only about 1% of attendees take away an idea that they implement in the next year.
-Of those, some stated it was only a minor improvement.
-With that stark reality, it is no surprise that incidents and breaches continue, costs remain high and cyber teams are burnt out.
+• After questioning audiences at conferences for over a decade, we found that only about 1% of attendees take-away an idea that they can implement in the next year.

-In short, cyber pros are setup to fail by the methods and math they are forced to use.
-This makes for "hamster wheel" worklife and poor work-life balance.
+In short, cyber pros are set up to fail by the methods and math they are forced to use.

-Think.Design.Cyber. has been created from the journeys of Brian Barnier, Prachee Kale and many others.
+Think.Design.Cyber has been created from the journeys of Brian Barnier, Prachee Kale and many others.

 Brian Barnier is the co-founder of Think.Design.Cyber and the think-tank, CyberTheory Institute that bridges the gap between boards, business leaders, cybersecurity leaders and compliance.
 He is an avid sailor with a distinctive career spanning: cybersecurity, technology, risk management, new product innovation and financial services regulation.